alexandruvalentin/Spice-Check/TEST.md

 > Testing was done on Windows 7 and Windows 10.
 Features appear to be functional from top to bottom.
 Buttons, links, slideshow gallery and contact form, all working correctly.
 No overflow, overlay or error messages encountered.
 Everything falls into place in space.
 In conclusion, the website is desktop system-cross compatible.

 - Mobile
-> Testing was done on Windows 7 and Windows 10.
+> Testing was done on Android 9, Android 10, iOS 12, iOS 13 and iOS 14.
 Features appear to be functional from top to bottom.
 Buttons, links, slideshow gallery and contact form, all work correctly.
 No overflow, overlay or error messages encountered.
 Everything falls into place in space.
 In conclusion, the website is mobile system-cross compatible.

 - Tablet
 > Testing was done on Galaxy Tab 4 and iPad Pro.
 Features appear to be functional from top to bottom.
 Buttons, links, slideshow gallery and contact form, all work correctly.
 No overflow, overlay or error messages encountered.
 Everything falls into place in space.
 In conclusion, the website is tablet system-cross compatible.